 The Directors have reasonable expectations, having made appropriate enquiries that the Company has adequate resources to continue in operational existence for the foreseeable future.
 The Directors have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from the date on which the financial statements are authorised for issue.
 As a result, the Directors consider it appropriate to adopt the going concern basis in preparing the annual financial statements and SFCR.

-Valuation for Solvency Purposes Business and System of Capital Other Profile Summary Performance Governance Management Information
+System of Governance Risk Valuation for Solvency Purposes Business and Capital Other Summary Profile Management Information Performance

 E. Capital Management